SURGE is Closing on 31 December 2025

 Design, Monitoring and Evaluation Guidelines

-DFAT’s Design and Monitoring & Evaluation Standards (the Standards) are designed to support the whole program cycle in DFAT - from concept through to design and implementation including monitor
+DFAT’s Design and Monitoring, Evaluation & Learning Standards (the Standards) are designed to support the whole program cycle in DFAT - from concept through to design and implementation includi

 Gender Equality in Monitoring and Evaluation and Reporting Good Practice Note